 Figure 1.
 ALF padding methods at picture and subpicture boundaries.

-When independent subpicture decoding is enabled (subpic_treated_as_pic_flag[i]=1), one subpicure should be decoded without information from other subpictures.
+When independent subpicture decoding is enabled (subpic_treated_as_pic_flag[i]=1 and loop_filter_across_subpic_enabled_flag[i]=0), one subpicure should be decoded without information from other subpictures.
 For example, subpicture2 extracted from the entire picture should be decoded independently.
 In this case, the left and bottom subpicture boundaries become picture boundaries, so the repetitive padding should be used at these boundaries.
 However, in the original bitstream, the ALF-VB padding is used instead of the repetitive padding, when the loop filter cannot reference samples located at other subpictures (loop_filter_across_subpic_enabled_flag[ i ]=0).
 One mismatch occurs.
 In order to solve this issue, four methods are proposed.

 Proposed methods